Solve/Next

 Built with the people shaping European mobility.

-The programme is designed and delivered with partners who have direct access to the European mobility transition at every level—from the infrastructure operators who are making the long-horizon bets to the startups who are building on different assumptions about what mobility means.
+The program is designed and delivered with partners who have direct access to the European mobility transition at every level—from the infrastructure operators who are making the long-horizon bets to the startups who are building on different assumptions about what mobility means.

 ALSTOM